vim-scripts/vim-dict/README.md

 The `Dict` command uses hosts and databases defined in the `g:dict_hosts` global list.
 By default it is set to `[["dict.org", ["all"]]]` (the format will be explained a bit later).

-`Dict` command can use a current word under the cursor.
+`Dict` command can use a word under the cursor.
 Just move the cursor to a word and type in the command line:

     :Dict

-You can also select words in the visual mode with help of the `DictSelection` command:

-    :DictSelection
+The same works on selection - just select multiple words in the Visual mode.

 Configuration
 -------------